Joe-Collins-1986/muscle-map/README.md

 * Navbar:
    - Link to other pages.
    - Add hover colour change to anchor links.
-   - Create Hamburger menu (use JavaScript code from instuctional video, see credits for author).
+   - Create Hamburger menu (use JavaScript code from instructional video, see credits for author).
 * Call To Action (CTA):
-   - Hover coour change.
+   - Hover colour change.
-   - Set 2 colours dependant on backgound colour.
+   - Set 2 colours dependant on background colour.
    - Link to plan page.
 * Footer:
    - Fix location on page to promote social media and drive traffic to gym and personal training.
 (Not linked up to specific accounts due to this being a fictional client).
-   - Responsive to all decice sizes.
+   - Responsive to all device sizes.
 ### Index Page
 * Hero image & content:
-   - Set absolute position to not be pushed down by hamberger menu.
+   - Set absolute position to not be pushed down by hamburger menu.
    - Zoom animation.
-### Excercise/Muscle Pages
+### Exercise/Muscle Pages
 * Title and header image:
-   - Resonsive, rearange to be appropriate to screen size.
+   - Responsive, rearrange to be appropriate to screen size.
 * External links:
-   - Link to appropriate section of external website using the websites apropriate ID as determined using Web Developer.
+   - Link to appropriate section of external website using the websites appropriate ID as determined using Web Developer.
 * Link to YouTube:
    - Open YouTube as external link.
 No requirement to embed and mute as the video will be the sole reason to utile link.
-   - Open all extenal links on seperate tab and add aria lables to detail their purpose.
+   - Open all external links on separate tab and add aria labels to detail their purpose.
 ### Plan Page
 * Title and header image:
    - Animate arrow icons in the title to flash upon opening page to help direct users below the header image.
    - Image zoom animation.
-* Contant cards:
+* Content cards:
-   - Add hover colour change to enhance readablility and make page more dynamic.
+   - Add hover colour change to enhance readability and make page more dynamic.
 * Tables:
-   - Add borders for readibility.
+   - Add borders for readability.
    - make responsive to screen size.
 ## Contact Page
 * Form: